Juhannuspukki/rtl/content/courses/learn-iisaan/_index.md

 layout: minority-languages
 banner: thailand-laos-iisaan.png
 title: Learn Iisaan language in Bangkok
-subtitle: "Bonus: if you can speak Iisaan, you can also speak Lao!"
+subtitle: "If you can speak Iisaan, you can also speak Lao!"
 textSection: |-
     Did you know that even though the sole official language of Thailand is Thai, only about 50% of the population speaks it natively?
 In fact, over 60 languages are spoken through the country!
 The most prominent of these minority languages is Iisaan (sometimes also spelled as Esan, Isan or Isaan), which is spoken by over 22 million people in northeastern Thailand.
 That is twice the population of Belgium!